All Episodes

 But you know what?

-They've got I got one, two, three, four, five pages of lawsuits, all alleging similar things about racism, sexism, discrimination based on age, race, and gender.
+They've got, I got one, two, three, four, five pages of lawsuits, all alleging similar things about racism, sexism, discrimination based on age, race, and gender.

 All happening at the New York Times.

-But they had I didn't see that 20-page piece on their own conduct on their own lawsuits on their own company.
+But they had, I didn't see that 20-page piece on their own conduct, on their own lawsuits, on their own company.

-Uh Rowan Brewer Lane saying that they spun her comments, took them out of context, that she had never had a negative experience with Donald Trump.
+Are they going to put a front-page retraction quoting this woman, Roanne Brewer-Lane, saying that they spun her comments, took them out of context, that she had never had a negative experience with Donald Trump?

-Are they going to put her comment?
+Are they going to put her comments?

 Are they going to interview the women that have had great experiences with Donald Trump?